pleiszenburg/scherbelberg/docs/source/about.rst

 Implementation
 --------------

 *scherbelberg* creates clusters on the Hetzner cloud quickly and completely from scratch without any prerequisites on the cloud's side.
 No pre-configured operating system, virtual machine or docker images are required. *scherbelberg* simply connects to the Hetzner cloud via its `REST API`_, creates the required number and kind of compute instances based on the latest `Ubuntu LTS`_ release, networks as well as secures the compute instances and deploys `mambaforge`_ onto them.
 Depending on the size of the cluster, creating an entire cluster from scratch with a single command or single API call requires anywhere from two to ten minutes.
 Destroying a cluster is done in under ten seconds.
 In many ways, *scherbelberg* is a quick and dirty bare-bones solution.
 It heavily relies on ``ssh`` and the systems' shell.
-It does not use any higher-end tools for mass-administration of computers such as `Chef`_ or `Ansible`_. *scherbelberg*'s' primary objective is to provide a stack of Dask, `conda-forge`_ and Ubuntu as simple and cleanly as possible.
+It does not use any higher-end tools for mass-administration of computers such as `Chef`_ or `Ansible`_. *scherbelberg*'s' primary objective is to provide a stack of Dask, `conda-forge`_ and Ubuntu as simple and cleanly as possible. *scherbelberg* is written as an asynchronous package using `asyncio`_.

 .. _mambaforge: https://github.com/conda-forge/miniforge#mambaforge
 .. _REST API: https://docs.hetzner.cloud/